Britney (album): Critical reception

 Britney received mixed reviews from music critics, who felt the album was underdeveloped thematically and sonically.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, Britney received an average score of 58, which indicates "mixed or average reviews", based on 13 reviews.
 David Browne of Entertainment Weekly found Spears's increasingly provocative image to be unnatural, noting "virginal vamping in an awkward adolescence" and "a few tentative new moves".
 PopMatters Nikki Tranton complimented the production of the songs, but questioned if Spears was ready to establish herself as a grown woman in the music industry.
-Sal Cinquemani of Slant Magazine agreed, writing that although "Britney, [the album], fills her role of guilty pleasure (the disc certainly satiates more than the stunted growth of last year's Oops!...I Did It Again), it's time for Spears to quit being such a cock-tease and cook something up that will satisfy the ever-vacillating hype-machine".
+Sal Cinquemani of Slant Magazine agreed, writing that although the record "fills her role of guilty pleasure (the disc certainly satiates more than the stunted growth of last year's Oops!...I Did It Again), it's time for Spears to quit being such a cock-tease and cook something up that will satisfy the ever-vacillating hype-machine".

-AllMusic's Stephen Thomas Erlewine gave a positive review, feeling that the album "strives to deepen [Spears's] persona" and proves she "will know what to do when the teen-pop phenomenon of 1999–2001 passes for good".
+AllMusic's Stephen Thomas Erlewine gave a positive review, feeling that the album "strives to deepen [Spears'] persona" and proves she "will know what to do when the teen-pop phenomenon of 1999–2001 passes for good".
 Similarly, a reviewer from Billboard commented that the project was "a nicely varied, wholly satisfying collection".
 Chris Heat of Dotmusic praised Britney for "us[ing] this opportunity to take the odd risk and adds a welcome edge to her sound".
 NMEs Ted Kessler recognized the release as a "coming of age album" and joked that it "works best when making a good pop cheese and dance sandwich".
 By contrast, Stephen Thompson of The A.V.
 Club panned the album, opining that the music "just [isn't] catchy" and that "though neither a girl nor a woman, Spears inspires grown-up anger on her own".
-Craig Seymore of Spin recognized that she "sound[s] almost human", but criticized that "the rest of the record is as coldly anthemic as ever".
+Craig Seymore of Spin recognized that she sounded "almost human", but criticized the musical style "as coldly anthemic as ever".
+Despite the critical polarity, Britney was nominated for Best Pop Vocal Album at the 45th Annual Grammy Awards (2003).